Curtis-FJ/SSOD-YOLO/README.md

 # SSOD-YOLO
-SSOD-YOLO code will be published here
+SSOD-YOLO code will be published here.